source-foundry/font-v/CONTRIBUTING.md

 ### Source Code Testing

-The font-v project is tested against current versions of the Python 2.7, 3.4, 3.5, and 3.6 interpreters across Linux, macOS, and Windows platforms.
+The font-v project is tested against current versions of the Python 3.7+ interpreters across Linux, macOS, and Windows platforms.
 We intend to maintain this breadth of cross platform and Python interpreter release history support as new Python releases become available.
 Please submit an issue report on the repository to discuss any proposed changes that will narrow the level of Python interpreter or platform support in the project.

 We use [tox](https://tox.readthedocs.io/en/latest/) and [pytest](https://docs.pytest.org/en/latest/) for Python source code testing.
 You can install these testing packages on your development system with: